Under the Harassment and Discrimination Prevention and Response Policy

 Where, how and when to submit a Complaint

-2. When the University Secretary receives a Complaint, the University Secretary will assemble the Intake Assessment Team promptly, to determine whether the matter will be referred for investigation and if so, to determine the appropriate Receiving Office.
+2. Upon receipt of a Complaint, the Vice‐Principal (Culture, Equity, and Inclusion) (or General Counsel if applicable per #1 above) will assemble the Intake Assessment Team promptly to determine whether the matter will be referred for investigation and if so, to determine the appropriate Receiving Office.

 3. Complaints should be made as soon as possible following the incident(s) to which they relate and normally within one year after the incident(s) to which the Complaint relates.

-4. A Complaint must contain a detailed account of all facts alleged and must attach any documents on which the Complainant(s) relies and to which they have access.
-A Complaint should be made using the appropriate form available on the website of the Office of the University Secretariat and Legal Counsel.
+4. A Complaint must contain a detailed account of all facts alleged and must attach any documents on which the Complainant(s) relies and to which they have access, and if possible, list other relevant documents of which they are aware but to which they don’t have access.
+A Complaint should be made using the appropriate form available on the website of the Office of the Vice‐Principal (Culture, Equity, and Inclusion).

 Complaint intake and streaming